Cavinti

-It is in the Sierra Madre mountain range.

-Major produce are its pandan made products, including the Sambalilo (straw hat).
+It is also known as the ecotourism, adventure, and glamping capital of the Philippines.
+Major produce are its pandan products, including straw hat locally known as sambalilo.

-It is also known for its cathedral cave, Cavinti Falls, and Bumbungan Eco Park.

-The official song of the Municipality of Cavinti and its people is Cavinti Hymn or Imno ng Cavinti.
-The anthem was composed by Bonifacio J. Linay, a native of Cavinti.

 History

-The municipality of Cavinti was originally a part of Lumban, Laguna.
-It was only in 1619 when the town gained complete and independent status as a parish by virtue of a papal bull believed to have come directly from Rome.
+Cavinti was originally a part of Lumban, Laguna.
+In 1619, the town gained independent status as a parish by virtue of a papal bull believed to have come directly from Rome.
 In fact, this was why, again according to the legends, the two Puhawan brothers of Lumban, in search of food in early 1600, reached Cavinti where they found an image which turned out to be that of El Salvador.
 They brought the image to their home in Lumban.
-But in no time, it got lost only to be found again the very same place where it was first discovered.
-Today on that hallowed grounds stands majestically the centuries-old Catholic Church in honor of El Salvador built by the town's forebears for all the generations to enjoy and cherish.
+But it got lost only to be found again the very same place where it was first discovered.

 The church's early structures were made of light materials.
 For many times they had to rebuild it on account of destruction wrought by natural calamities such as earthquakes, typhoons, and fires.

 The ecclesiastical supervision of the church also belonged to Lumban since its founding.
 Even at the time of the construction of the first stone church in 1621.

-The Spanish Period
+Spanish period

-During this era, Cavinti is one of the least villages of Lumban, Laguna.
-The population is very low and no significant development was recorded since during that time development was focused on Municipality of Lumban.
-The town of Cavinti serves that time as a hunting ground for hunters.
+During this era, Cavinti was one of the lesser villages of Lumban.
+The population was very low and no significant development was recorded since during that time development was focused on Lumban.
+Cavinti served then as a hunting ground.

-The American Period
+American period

+In 1903, Cavinti was reduced as part of Luisiana by virtue of Act No. 939.
+It later separated from Luisiana to be reconstituted as an independent municipality by virtue of Act No. 1712 in 1907.

 Cavinti became one of the municipalities with high insurgency due to the construction of hydropower dam where several lands were submerged.

-Two connected man-made lakes (Lake Lumot and Lake Caliraya) were built by American engineers in 1943 to supply water to the Caliraya Hydroelectric Plant.
-As the dams were constructed, entrepreneurs with foresight created two adjacent communities which were envisioned to be ecological communities, where one can enjoy the beauty and richness of unspoiled nature.
-The results were man-made mountain lakes complete with coves and sandbars - Lake Caliraya and Lake Lumot.
-The Americans also seeded the lake with Largemouth Black Bass imported from the US, which continues to proliferate and provide game fishers with year-round weekend excitement.
+In the 1930s, Teodoro Asedillo and his group operated in Cavinti, holding meetings in schools to explain the aims of the Katipunan ng mga Anak-Pawis sa Pilipinas and recruit fighters to his cause.
+He garnered major support in Cavinti and nearby towns, who would shelter him, provide him with funds and other resources.
+Asedillo was killed on December 31, 1935 following a manhunt and intense surveillance against him and his supporters.
+His body was crucified and paraded around town to discourage supporters.

-In fact, the two lakes are some of the places in the whole country where Philippine anglers can attempt to catch the famed Largemouth Black Bass, one of the top freshwater gamefish of the United States of America.
-During this regime, no further economic and infrastructure projects were implemented in the town of Cavinti.
+Two connected man-made lakes, Lumot Lake and Lake Caliraya were built by American engineers in 1943 to supply water to the Caliraya Hydroelectric Plant.
+The two lakes are some of the places in the whole country where Filipino anglers can attempt to catch the famed Largemouth bass, a top freshwater gamefish seeded to the lake by Americans.
+During this regime, no further economic and infrastructure projects were implemented in Cavinti.